 Where did the initial conflict arise?

-The Defense of Marriage Act (DOMA), which was struck down by the Court today, defined “marriage” as “a union between one man and one woman, and spouse as referring only to a person of the opposite sex.”
-As such, U.S. Citizenship & Immigration Services held that “no legal authority permits recognition of homosexual relationships as “marriages” for purposes of immigration and nationality laws, regardless of whether the relationship may be recognized as marriage under the law where the relationship came into existence.”
-With today’s decision, the Supreme Court has removed that conflict, apparently leaving no federal law prohibiting a state’s right to sanction same sex-marriage.
+The Defense of Marriage Act (DOMA) which was struck down by the Court today defined “marriage” as “a union between one man and one woman, and spouse as referring only to a person of the opposite sex.”
+As such, U.S. Citizenship & Immigration Services held that “no legal authority permits recognition of homosexual relationships as “marriages” for purposes of immigration and nationality laws, regardless of whether the relationship many be recognized as marriage under the law where the relationship came into existence.”
+With today’s decision, the Supreme Court has removed that conflict, apparently leaving no federal law prohibiting a state’s right to sanction same sex marriage.

-Proponents of immigration benefits for couples in same-sex marriages hope that the President moves swiftly in instructing the Department of Homeland Security to begin processing applications for marriage-based green cards for couples previously ineligible based on DOMA.
+Proponents of immigration benefits for same sex marriage hope that the President moves swiftly in instructing the Department of Homeland Security to begin processing applications for marriage-based green cards for couples previously ineligible based on DOMA.
 The President has previously acted in creating a pathway for nonimmigrant LGBT couples to join their same sex partners in the U.S. Read more in our prior blog: B Visa Offers One Option for Same-Sex Couples (Part Three of Three).
-Our immigration lawyers stand ready to file green card applications for our same-sex binational clients.
+Many practitioners stand ready to file green card applications for their same sex binational couples.